facebook/react/docs/docs/react-without-jsx.md

                 document.getElementById('root'));
 ```

+If you're curious to see more examples of how JSX is converted to JavaScript, you can try out [the online Babel transpiler](http://tinyurl.com/j26hzbz).

 The component can either be provided as a string, or as a subclass of `React.Component`, or a plain function for stateless components.

 If you get tired of typing `React.createElement` so much, one common pattern is to assign a shorthand: